 Whether it's dialogue or physical cues, exploring a new world of sexual desires is about being honest and willing.

 This is where we start dipping into the fantasy element.
-Allowing ourselves to become vulnerable enough with our partners to play out different realities helps reinvigorate your collective curiosity while connecting on a level you didn't even consider possible.
-But before you start researching "hot" plumber costumes, how do you get the conversation going?
+Allowing yourself to become vulnerable enough with your partner to play out different realities helps reinvigorate your collective curiosity while connecting on a level you didn't even consider possible.
+But before you start researching "hot plumber" costumes, how do you get the conversation going?